pachadotdev/pachadotdev/README.md

 *Pour la version en française, cliquer [ici](https://pacha.dev/a-propos.html).*

-I am a PhD student in Political Science at the University of Toronto, specializing in International Relations and Public Policy.
-My research primarily focuses on the political dynamics of trade agreements and sanctions.
-Due to this interest, I am a Fellow at the [Munk School of Global Affairs and Public Policy](https://munkschool.utoronto.ca/).

 My academic background includes a Master of Arts in Political Science from the University of Toronto, a Master of Science in Statistics from the Catholic University of Chile, and an Engineering degree from the University of Chile.
 Should you need it, I can provide my academic and professional CV upon request.
 For any queries or further information, please contact me at <span id="email">m.sepulveda@mail.utoronto.ca</span>.

 I am convinced that a comprehensive understanding of economic and financial sanctions between countries can be achieved by integrating ideas, interests, institutions, and structures.
 I aim at studying this by combining Natural Language Processing (NLP) and Econometrics to analyze and quantify the economic repercussions of sanctions.
 This is detailed in the [Research](https://pacha.dev/research.html) section.